 These cookies are a fun project, something a little different and tasty.
 They’d be a great Valentine’s gift if you want to give a treat that is not chocolate and very mildly sweet.

 Children with some baking experience would enjoy the surprise stripes when you slice the cookies.
-But I’d strongly recommend making the carob version of these cookies first since those are much easier to shape and roll out.
-Or, just use food coloring or beet powder for the stripe.
+But I'd strongly recommend making the carob version of these cookies first since those are much easier to shape and roll out.
+Or, just use food coloring or beet powder for the pink dough.
 If you are eating dairy, the cookies are easier to roll if you use butter as the fat, which I learned in modifying my source recipe.

 (Hint: I had been planning to form a few of these into something like heart shapes.
 You can see one attempt on the cookie sheet - pretty warty, right?
 Not the best idea for the crumblier dough.)